The Library

 We also just started hosting the long running Renfrew Colloquium at the library in the first floor “living room” area that has a big success so far and hosted a wide variety of really interesting speakers that have ranged from “Climate-Smart” Agriculture and Marketing, to composing music for silent film and the architectural value of Idaho’s fire watch towers.

-There is also the Making, Innovating and Learning Laboratory (or the MILL) that has 3D printers, vinyl cutters, sewing machines, VR headsets and a laser cutter available for reservation and regularly hold really fun, interactive events that are a great way to meet people on campus and learn new disciplines.
+There is also the Making, Innovating and Learning Laboratory (or the MILL) that has 3D printers, vinyl cutters, sewing machines, VR headsets and a laser cutter available for reservation and regularly hold really fun, interactive events that are a great way to meet people on campus.
+On the calendar for this year there are some great tutorials about using 3D pens, journal making, designed faux stained glass and an intro to coding.

 Which leads me to my corner of the library, the CDIL.
 Every year, we work with undergraduate, graduate and faculty recipients of the CDIL and Berry Fellowships, and I would highly encourage you to apply this year if you are interested in building a site to help enrich your research and develop your technical skills!